CiscoDevNet/iPSK-Manager/README.md

 # Identity PSK Manager for Cisco ISE

-**IPSK Manager for Cideo ISE provides an easy to integrate Management Portal for maintining Pre-Shared Keys and integrate**
+**IPSK Manager for Cisco ISE provides an easy to integrate Management Portal for maintaining Pre-Shared Keys**
 ---